stereotype441/language/resources/type-system/inference.md

 ### Booleans

-Expression inference of a boolean literal `e` (`true` or `false`), regardless of context, produces the elaborated expression `e`, with static type `bool`.
+Expression inference of a boolean literal `e` (`true` or `false`), regardless of context, produces the elaborated expression `e`, with static type `bool`, and no null shorting clauses.

 _The runtime behavior of a boolean literal is to evaluate to an instance of the type `bool`, so soundness is satisfied._